brilliant-ember/Machine_learning_notes/notes.md

 ![](screenshots/2022-02-06-18-19-41.png)

+Very similar to normalization for training data, but here we optimize the model's params like activations, and not just the training data.

 # Misc
  3d tensor = numbers in an array, in an array, in another array for a total of 3 arrays deep till u get to the numbers.
  - ### CNN can do everything RNN can but better! https://youtu.be/r0Ogt-q956I?t=10499
-- logit values are what softmax takes as inputs, it then outputs probabilites
+- logit values are what softmax takes as inputs, it then outputs probabilities
 - steps_per_epoch and validation_steps params for compiling a model:
     steps_per_epoch is how many batches of data to run through the model during training, be default it is NONE, meaning it will divide the sample data by the number of batches, or will be 1 if that division fails.
     If you want to use all your data on every epoch, then steps_per_epoch must equal the number of batches, we do that the same way the code below does.